 - Changing table or changing pad

 - Portable crib

 A Well-Rested Mommy!

 Of all these essentials, the one thing you shouldn’t do without is your rest.
 You will need to be well-rested so you have the energy to take care of your tiny charge.
 For those first few weeks after bringing your newborn home, allow the house be a little messier than usual.
-And, why not try to accept the help of friends and family?
-Maybe they’ll even bring some homemade meals for you, and help clean up afterward!
+Also, why not try to accept the help of friends and family?
+Maybe they’ll even bring some homemade meals for you and help clean up afterward!